nicoborghi/nicoborghi.github.io/gastronomy/gaufre.md

 ## Interactive Recipes
 Recipes from different online sources sorted by butter/total weight ratio.
 References provided below.
+Desktop mode recommended.

 👉 Press once to select a recipe, twice to deselect it.